MichelleMoran431/DataRepresentation-project-2020/readme.md

 Introduction :

-NB: Please note that the create-update and do-update functions do not work in the browser after the 2nd database was added.
+NB: Please note that the create-update and do-update functions do not work in the browser after the 2nd database table was added.
 Due to time constraints , I was unable to complete this.